earldouglas/codedown/README.md

 ## Examples

-This readme is a Markdown file, so we can use codedown to extract code from it.
+This readme is a Markdown file, so we can use Codedown to extract code from it.

+### Variables in different languages

 In the following code blocks, let's set `x` to 42 in different
 languages: